-asdasda
+The Producers Traceabilty Council plans to find a pathway for electronic ID

 “We felt like we were going in circles and spinning our wheels, and it got to the point where some were wanting to drop out,” so the new Producers Traceability Council was born, at the request of the NIAA.

-USDA Animal and Plant spokesperson Joelle R. Hayden said the Producer Traceabilty Council is an industry led group, and not part of USDA.
+USDA Animal and Plant Health Inspection Service (APHIS) spokesperson Joelle R. Hayden said the Producer Traceabilty Council is an industry led group, and not part of USDA, although there is a USDA serves as a liason according to the group’s latest news release.
 “They do not have regulatory authority.
-They do not represent all of the cattle industry, but speak for the industry members that are part of their group.”
+They do not represent all of the cattle industry, but speak for the industry members that are part of their group,” said Hayden.

 Leathers echoed these thoughts.
 “Just because the Producer Council comes up with points they think will work, that isn’t necessarily where the industry will end up.”